 Bringing cities to life

 Green walls bring cities to life, and are easier to maintain than you’d imagine.
-They are completely self sustaining and can be incorporated into the interior or exterior walls of virtually any building. Â To ensure success, plants must be carefully chosen, and should include several varieties, for both visual and practical reasons: shade and moisture loving plants go at the bottom, wind and sun resistant varieties at the top, while flowering perennials, fragrant mosses and hearty evergreens can be interspersed throughout the wall, to create an Impressionistic ‘wallscape’.
+They are completely self sustaining and can be incorporated into the interior or exterior walls of virtually any building.
+To ensure success, plants must be carefully chosen, and should include several varieties, for both visual and practical reasons: shade and moisture loving plants go at the bottom, wind and sun resistant varieties at the top, while flowering perennials, fragrant mosses and hearty evergreens can be interspersed throughout the wall, to create an Impressionistic ‘wallscape’.

 Although the vast scale of green walls may make their upkeep seem daunting, automatic vertical support systems mean that very little upkeep is actually needed.
 Water is given through pipes at the top of the wall, which drains down to the bottom plants, which need less water.
-And don’t worry about the weight of the garden–in most cases, no soil is used to grow the plants at all–a layer of air between the building and the panels ensures that the building can breathe.
+And don’t worry about the weight of the garden.
+In most cases, no soil is used to grow the plants at all!
+A layer of air between the building and the panels ensures that the building can breathe.

-Saving energy, saving money
+Green WallsSaving energy, saving money

 This layer of air can provide insulation for homes, making green walls not only beautiful, but practical too.
 According to Nick Miles of the energy company The Green Age, “Most of the focus on insulating homes has been to insulate from the inside, especially insulating floors and roof space, but green walling offers an external solution too: the layer of air that it creates reduces the amount of heat escaping from the building, and the amount of cold air that comes in.”